KiwifruitDev/sfm_extended_ase/README.md

 - Once SFM has updated the Workshop items, restart SFM.
 - You can now use the buttons in the Animation Set Editor to create new elements.
 - If the Animation Set Editor closes, you will need to re-run this script through Autoinit Manager once it's open again.

+## Settings
+In the Tools (gear) menu, you can find the following checkboxes:
+- Show + (Add) Button
+- Show Camera Button
+- Show Light Button
+- Show Model Button
+- Show Particle System Button
+- Show Existing Element(s) Button
+- Show Preset Button
+You can toggle these settings to show or hide the corresponding buttons.

+Also, a version number for **Extended ASE** is displayed at the bottom of the settings menu.

 ## Buttons
 The following buttons have been added: